-- Enter the amount of interest income you reported on Line 8a of your federal Form 1040, or Form 1040A, or Line 2 of your federal Form 1040EZ. - Enter the total amount of tax-exempt interest income reported on Line 8b of your federal Form 1040, or Form 1040A. - 3.
-Enter any other adjustments for items that increase PA-taxable interest income and provide a description of the amounts.
-If any expenses such as self-charged interest, amortization of bond premium, nominee interest, or expenses incurred to realize interest income were deducted against the income for federal income tax purposes, you must add them back here. - Enter the total amount of interest income included in the amounts reported in Line 1 of federal Schedule B from federal Schedule(s) K-1. - 6.
+- 5. Enter the total amount of interest income included in the amounts reported in Line 1 of federal Schedule B from federal Schedule(s) K-1. - 6.
 Enter the amount of your tax-exempt interest from direct obligations of the Commonwealth of Pennsylvania and/or direct obligations of political subdivisions of Pennsylvania.
-Include on this line any interest income from obligations issued by the commonwealth, a public authority, commission, board or other agency created by the commonwealth or political subdivision of the commonwealth. - 7.
-Enter the amount of any interest income from direct obligations of the U.S. Government (U.S. Treasury Bonds, Notes, Bills, Certificates and Savings Bonds).
+Include on this line any interest income from obligations issued by the commonwealth, a public authority, commission, board or other agency created by the commonwealth or political subdivision of the commonwealth.

+- 7. Enter the amount of any interest income from direct obligations of the U.S. Government (U.S. Treasury Bonds, Notes, Bills, Certificates and Savings Bonds).
 Do not include amounts from US obligations reported on federal Schedule K-1(s) or on Line 3 of federal Schedule B in this amount. - 8.
 Enter any other adjustments that decrease PA interest income and provide a description of the amounts.
-Examples include: interest income earned while a nonresident: interest on installment obligations that are included as gain on the sale of property for PA purposes; forfeited interest penalty; and amortization of bond premium.
+Examples include but are not limited to: interest income earned while a nonresident; interest on installment obligations that are included as gain on the sale of property for PA purposes; forfeited interest penalty; interest income from an irrevocable federal grantor trust that is required to file a PA-41 Fiduciary Income Tax Return; and amortization of bond premium.
 An example of the description for interest income earned while a nonresident would be "Non-Residency Period Interest".
 Do not include expenses incurred to realize interest income.
-Include a statement providing the descriptions and amounts if more than

-- one type of adjustment is included in the amount reported for this line. - 11.
-Enter amounts reported on Form 1099-R with Box 7 codes 1, 2, 3 or 7 that also include code D. - 12.
+Include a statement providing the descriptions and amounts if more than one type of adjustment is included in the amount reported for this line. - 11.
+Enter amounts reported on Form 1099-R with Box 7 Codes 1, 2, 3 or 7 that also include Code D. - 12.
 Enter the amount of charitable gift annuity income taxable for federal income tax purposes. - 13.
 Enter the amount of any distributions from IRC Section 529 plans that are for non-educational purposes.
 The cost recovery method must be used to determine the taxable amount for contributions made in tax years 2005 and earlier.
 The total amount of distributions claimed as deductions for tax years 2006 and later is taxable. - Enter the amount of any distributions from Health/Medical Savings accounts included as Other income on Line 21 of your federal Form 1040. - 15.
-Enter the amount of interest income from PAS corporations and partnerships.
+Enter the amount of interest income from PA S corporations and partnerships.
 Include the amounts reported from all PA Schedule(s) RK-1, or federal Schedule(s) K-1 if an RK-1 is not provided.
-Include any U.S. government interest from federal Schedule(s) K-1, where PASchedule(s) RK-1 is/are not provided, on Line 8 of PASchedule A.
+Include any U.S. government interest from federal Schedule(s) K-1, where PA Schedule(s) RK-1 is/are not provided, on Line 8 of PA Schedule A.